Archive-42/Learning-Assets/CONTAINER/30-sec-code/30-seconds-of-interviews/questions/object-creation.md

   age: {
     value: 50,
     writable: true,
-    enumerable: true
+    enumerable: true,
-  }
+  },
 })
 ```

 #### Good to hear

-* Prototypes are objects that other objects inherit properties and methods from.
+- Prototypes are objects that other objects inherit properties and methods from.
-* Factory functions offer private properties and methods through a closure but increase memory usage as a tradeoff, while classes do not have private properties or methods but reduce memory impact by reusing a single prototype object.
+- Factory functions offer private properties and methods through a closure but increase memory usage as a tradeoff, while classes do not have private properties or methods but reduce memory impact by reusing a single prototype object.

 ##### Additional links